aaronsherwood/liveCoding/flok.md

 We need the code we copied to connect to Supercollider:

- 1. First, quit Atom to make sure you're Supercollider is not connected to that Tidal instance.
+ 1. First, quit Pulsar to make sure you're Supercollider is not connected to that Tidal instance.
  2. Next (you might not need to do this), restart the Supercoliider server.
- 3. **For some OSX Users:** Take the code you copied before and paste this at the end of it `--extra '{ "bootScript": "~/.atom/packages/tidalcycles/lib/BootTidal.hs" }'`
+ 3. **If you want a custom BootTidal.hs file:** Take the code you copied before and paste this at the end of it `--extra '{ "bootScript": "~/Documents/Code/tidalscripts/BootTidal.hs" }'`
  	The complete code will look something like this: (replace the [TOKEN} part):

+	`npx flok-repl@1.0.0-alpha.10 -H wss://www.flok.livecoding.nyuadim.com:3000 \
+    -s varying-salmon-blackbird-ed20ba61 \
+    -t tidal \
+    -T user:aaron \
-	`flok-repl -H ws://localhost:3000 -s [TOKEN] -t tidal --extra '{ "bootScript": "~/.atom/packages/tidalcycles/lib/BootTidal.hs" }'`
+    --extra '{ "bootScript": "~/Documents/Code/tidalscripts/BootTidal.hs" }'`

 	Paste that into the command line (a different window from the server window) to connect to Supercollider.